Medications that Affect Sexual Function

 Sexual dysfunction refers to a problem during any phase of the sexual response cycle that prevents the individual or couple from experiencing satisfaction from the sexual activity.
-The sexual response cycle has four phases: excitement, plateau, orgasm and resolution. [link to "sexual response cycle] Sexual dysfunction can be caused by physical and emotional factors, or a combination of both.
+The sexual response cycle has four phases: excitement, plateau, orgasm and resolution.
+Sexual dysfunction can be caused by physical and emotional factors, or a combination of both.
 The side effects of some medications also can lead to sexual dysfunction.

 What are the types of sexual dysfunction?

 Sexual dysfunction generally is classified into four categories: